Save

 3 stages of a signal transduction pathway reception transduction response

-reception stage of cell signaling a signaling molecule binds to a receptor protein, causing it to change shape
+reception stage of cell signaling ligand binds to a receptor protein, receptor changes shape

-response stage of a signal signaling cell signaling leads to regulation of transcription or cytoplasmic activities
+response stage of a signal signaling cell signaling leads to a response (gene expression or protein activity)

-what happens in a protein coupled receptor process ligand binds to receptor, changes its shape, activates G protein causing GDP to be replaced with GTP, activated G protein activates enzyme, triggers a cellular response.
-G protein hydrolyzes GTP back to GDP - inactivates G protein = prevents overaction.
+what happens in a G protein coupled receptor process ligand binds to receptor, changes its shape, activates G protein, GTP replaces GDP, activated G protein activates enzyme, triggers a cellular response.

-What is a receptor tyrosine kinase? membrane receptors that attach phosphates to tyrosines
+What is a receptor tyrosine kinase? receptors that dimerize and phosphorylate each other to activate signaling pathways

 explain the function of transcription factors in the cell regulate gene expression by binding to specific DNA and controlling transcription of genes into Mrna.